singularity-energy/open-grid-emissions/README.md

 Please check out [our documentation](https://docs.singularity.energy/docs/open-grid-emissions-docs) for more details about the Open Grid Emissions methodology.

+The Open Grid Emissions Dataset can be [downloaded here](https://singularity.energy/open-grid-emissions).
+An archive of previous versions of the dataset and intermediate data outputs (for research and validation purposes) can be found on [Zenodo](https://zenodo.org/communities/singularity-energy?page=1&size=20).

 ## Installing and running the data pipeline

 To install and run the pipeline on your computer, open anaconda prompt, navigate to the folder where you want to save the repository, and run the following commands: